-While we are not a WADA Code signatory, IBJJF recognizes the importance of clean competition, and has taken an unusually proactive stance in implementing an anti-doping program on behalf of clean athletes and the integrity of our sport, which includes adherence to the WADA Prohibited List
+While IBJJF is not a signatory to the Code, IBJJF recognizes the importance of clean competition, and has taken a proactive stance in implementing an anti-doping program on behalf of clean athletes and the integrity of our sport.

-The use, possession and/or trafficking of banned substances, methods, or the encouragement or counseling to use banned substances, or methods, and/or taking measures to mask the use of banned substances, or methods by any participant in competitions over which the IBJJF has jurisdiction is unacceptable and will not be tolerated.
+The use, possession and/or trafficking of prohibited substances, methods, or the encouragement or counseling to use prohibited substances, or methods, and/or taking measures to mask the use of prohibited substances, or methods by any participant in competitions over which the IBJJF has jurisdiction is unacceptable and will not be tolerated.

 – Promote Brazilian Jiu-Jitsu as a drug-free sport;

 – Uphold and preserve the ethics of Sport;

 – Ensure that all athletes have an opportunity to compete equally;

 – Safeguard the physical health and mental health of athletes;

 – Encourage Affiliate Federations to execute similar regulations with their athletes.